 The VSOE of fair value for elements of an arrangement is based upon the normal pricing and discounting practices for those elements when sold separately.
 VSOE of fair value for maintenance is established using the stated maintenance renewal rate in the customer's contract.
-The Company generally enters into term licenses ranging from 3 to 7 years.
 For term licenses with a duration of one year or less, no VSOE of fair value for maintenance exists.
 The Company began using stated maintenance renewal rates in customers contracts during fiscal year 2008.
 Prior to that, customers contracts did not have stated maintenance renewal rates and the Company was unable to establish VSOE of maintenance.
 VSOE of fair value for services is established if a substantial majority of historical stand-alone selling prices for a service fall within a reasonably narrow price range.